mist64/cbmbus_doc/6 JiffyDOS.md

 In the no-EOI case, it also releases the DATA line so it can be operated by the controller again.

-The CLK line has to be pulled no later than 58 µs after the "Go!" signal.
+The CLK line has to be pulled no later than 58 µs after the "Go" signal.

 #### 8: Controller is now busy again
 ![](docs/cbmbus/jiffydos-09.png =601x131)